-A week is quite enough, I decide.
-I clear my throat and toss my overcoat across one arm—the perfect look of a nineteenth century English gentleman—as once I was—if I do say so myself.
+Two weeks is quite enough, I decide.
+I clear my throat and toss my overcoat across one arm.
+The perfect look of a nineteenth century English gentleman—as once I was—if I do say so myself.
 Though today, in the twenty-first century, I may appear more or less like the charming spokesmodel of an Armani campaign.
 And charming is exactly what I go for in this day and age.

 “You are ever the charmer, November.”
 An unfortunate memory bursts into my thoughts as I cut down the limestone steps of my carriage house.
 They were the last words my sister ever spoke, just a breath before the life was crushed out of her lungs.
 Nobody really calls me November these days, though.
 It’s just Claret in Old Québec.
 November Claret is dead, as far as I’m concerned.
 Now buried beside her in a pauper’s grave.